 Maintained Nursery Schools Funding Campaign

-Maintained (local-authority run) Nursery Schools across the country are currently in limbo waiting to hear if they will continue to receive supplementary funding post August 2022.
-Without this funding, nearly 400 Maintained Nursery Schools will no longer be able to exist in their current form.
+Without the supplementary funding, nearly 400 Maintained Nursery Schools will no longer be able to exist in their current form.

 Maintained Nursery Schools are local authority funded schools, with a headteacher and qualified teachers leading a team of specialist early years practitioners.
 They provide education for 2-5-year-olds.
 They there are fewer than 400 remaining in England, mainly in the most disadvantaged areas of the country.
 They represent a unique reservoir of early years expertise.
 98% of them are rated good or outstanding by Ofsted, a standard not matched by any other part of the education sector